devq-ai/agentical/docs/README.md

-# Agentical Documentation & Status Page
+# Agentical Documentation

-This directory contains the documentation and status page for the Agentical AI Agent Framework.
+This directory contains comprehensive documentation for the Agentical AI Agent Framework, organized by category for easy navigation.

 ## 📊 Live Status Page